Vintage Readers are a perfect introduction to some of the greatest modern writers presented in attractive, accessible paperback editions.

 Vintage Murakami includes the opening chapter of the international bestseller Norwegian Wood; “Lieutenant Mamiya’s Long Story: Parts I and II” from his monumental novel The Wind-Up Bird Chronicle; “Shizuko Akashi” from Underground, his non-fiction book on the Toyko subway attack of 1995; and the short stories “Barn Burning,” “Honeypie.”

 Also included, for the first time in book form, the short story, “Ice Man.”

 Get the news you want from Penguin Random House

 About Haruki Murakami

-Haruki Murakami was born in Kyoto in 1949 and now lives near Tokyo.
-His work has been translated into more than fifty languages.
-The most recent of his many international honors is the Jerusalem Prize, whose previous recipients include J. M….
+HARUKI MURAKAMI was born in Kyoto in 1949 and now lives near Tokyo.
+His work has been translated into more than fifty languages, and the most recent of his many international honors is the Jerusalem Prize, whose previous recipients include J….
 More about Haruki Murakami

 Published by Vintage Dec 18, 2007| 192 Pages| ISBN 9780307430014